Dogs are social animals and can be very vocal, which can be frustrating if you are a dog owner who wants to get some peace.

 Here are a few tips on how to teach the furry friend the quiet command:

-- Once the dog knows the speak command, have it bark and then immediately give the quiet command.
+• Once the beloved pooch knows the speak command, have it bark and then immediately give the quiet command.

-With a little patience and some consistent training, the pet can learn to be quiet on cue in no time.
+With a little patience and some consistent training, the dog can learn to be quiet on cue in no time.

 7. Ignore the barking